cognitivetech/Marshall-Rosenberg-NVC/2_Training/4_Dynamics-of-Empathy.md

 doing that?*"

-So they may have felt scared in the past, when their father did that, but at this moment as thier recalling it, they may be feeling rage.
+So they may have felt scared in the past, when their father did that, but at this moment as their recalling it, they may be feeling rage.

 #### That's where the empathic connection comes in, in the present feeling, not what happened in the past